veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-header.md

 - Like this multiple card header can be put inside a card.

 ## Associated Attributes
-- **Style:** It accepts string value and it is applied as inline css to element and it is affected based on property given.
-An inline CSS is used to apply a unique style to a single HTML element.
-An inline CSS uses the style attribute of an HTML element, (eg. color:blue).
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

-- **Class:** it specifies one or more class names for an element.
-The class attribute is mostly used to point to a class in a style sheet.The class name can be used by CSS to perform certain tasks for elements with the specified class name.
-It accepts string value. (eg. class=toolbar)
+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

+    ```

 - **Title:** It accepts string value and we can give the title what we want to set a title.
 The text will be displayed in bold property.